kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 El-Condor-_Pasa
 ```

 Although it looks awkward---having a `-` followed by a `_`---this is exactly the desired output given our transformation rules.
-One caveat is that this expression will only work with ASCII characters.
+Note that the `^` character is used in the first line as a _negation_ of a character class, and in the second line as a start-of-string anchor.
+It is this overloading of meanings on a single symbol that leads to difficulties in understanding such expressions.

 ## Can it be done in `bash`?

-But what about the nagging refrain, "Why not do it all in `bash` itself, using pattern matching?".
+But what about the nagging refrain, "Why not do it all in `bash` itself, using pattern matching"?
 So, rather than considering how to do this in `perl`, etc., I hacked my way through several iterations of trying to perform the substitution in `bash` itself.

 ### Pattern-matching, substitution, and substring removal